Belenus: Italy

-Around 240, Herodian mentions Belenus' worship in Aquileia, where he was regarded as its patron god.
-During the siege of the city in 238 AD by emperor Maximinus Thrax, who died during the event while his army was defeated soon afterwards, Belenus was invoked as the divine protector of Aquileia.
-The soldiers reported seeing an appearance of the god floating in the air, battling and defending his town, in an evocation of Apollo's defence of Delphi against the troops of Brennos.
-Dedications to a Fons Beleni ('Fountain of Belenos') show connection with medicinal springs.
-The third-century emperors Diocletian and Maximian each dedicated an inscription to Belenus in the region of Aquileia.
+Around 240 AD, Herodian mentions the worship of Belenus in Aquileia, where he was regarded as the city's patron god.
+During the siege of Aquileia in 238 by emperor Maximinus Thrax, Belenus was invoked as the city's divine protector.
+Soldiers claimed to have seen the god appear in the air, fighting on behalf of the city, an episode reminiscent of Apollo's defence of Delphi against the forces of Brennos.
+Dedications to a Fons B[eleni] ('Fountain of Belenos') also show connection with medicinal springs.
+A village that is now part of the municipality of Aquileia is still named Beligna.

 A further 6 votive inscriptions of Belenus were discovered at Altinum, Concordia and Iulium Carnicum.
+Epigraphic dedications to the god are also known in Rome, Venice and Rimini.
+A votive inscription from Caesarean times by the poet Lucius Erax Bardus was found near Bardonecchia, in the Graian Alps.